 Homelessness is growing in Britain where, in 2018, 77,000 households were living in temporary accommodations.
-Falling wages and low construction, further, reduced affordability of many such home seekers.
-The number of people in need of homes is increasing each year, where the government is spending over £2m a day towards temporary accommodations – as there are no long term solutions for the problem.
+Falling wages and low construction, further, reduced the affordability of many such home seekers.
+The number of people in need of homes is increasing each year, where the government is spending over £2m a day towards temporary accommodations – as there are no long term solutions for the problem by RICS homebuyer report.

 Mounting Green-Lands In The UK

 The government may have to rethink over the green belt, which has turned into brown-fields in many regions with no environmental values.
 There are many warehouses, petrol stations, railway sidings, and other unused lands, which are of no use to the community.
 As per ONS data, the country has one of the lowest levels of built per capital environment in the EU where only 2 percent is concrete and 98 percent is natural land.

 Hamptons claims if the green belt around 80 railway stations is recreated into homes it can provide 509,000 homes to Britain.
 There are many other studies supporting such constructions, where strategic developments on green-lands can increase supply and reduce unaffordability issues.

 Policies Needed To Resolve Shortage